 - Option 2: a series of undergraduate courses which could have been taken at Brenau, or transferred in as appropriate undergraduate courses from a regionally accredited university.
-For either option, the course must be taken within the last 5 years with a minimum grade of B.
+For either option, the course must be taken within the last 5 years with a minimum grade of B. Students may use Option 1 for one course and Option 2 for the other.

-In place of BA 508: BA 206 - Microeconomics and BA 207 - Macroeconomics

-In place of BA 514: AC 201 - Accounting Principles I and BA 327 - Managerial Finance
+In place of BA 508 - Applied Economics for Managers: BA 206 - Microeconomics and BA 207 - Macroeconomics In place of BA 514 - Business Essentials for Managers: AC 201 - Accounting Principles I (Financial) and BA 327 -Managerial Finance.

-- BA 507 Introduction to Business
+BA507 Introduction to Business Communications

-- Communications

-- OL 703 Critical Thinking and Business Innovation
+- OL 703 Critical Thinking and - Business Innovation

-- BA 670 Integrated Business Operations
+- BA670 Integrated Business Operations

 - MK 715 Marketing Management

-- BA 717 Business Law and Ethics
+- BA717 Business Law and Ethics

 - AC 721 Budgeting for Managers

-- BA 723 Financial Management
+- BA723 Financial Management

 - MG 729 Management and Organizational Behavior

-- BA 799 Strategic Management and Policy
+- BA799 Strategic Management and Policy

+- ComponentTotal 21.0

 (Choose one course from the list below.)

-BA 642 Cross-Cultural Business Challenges
+BA642 Cross-Cultural Business Challenges

-BA 787 Global Economics
+BA787 Global Economics

 MK 782 International Marketing

-BA 749 International Finance
+BA749 International Finance

-MG 785 International Organizational
+MG 785 International Organizational Behavior

-Behavior

-BA 780 International Travel Experience
+BA780 International Travel Experience

-Component Total 30
+Component Total 3.0